sguo429/MATAGE/README.md

      Directory for storing the log files.

    --pheno_infile
-     Directory containing the phenotype files.
+     Directory for the phenotype file.

    --geno_infile
-     Directory containing the genotype files.
+     Directory for the genotype file.

    --geno_start_col
      The column index at which the genotype data begins in the genotype file.

    --kins_infile
-     Directory containing the kinship files.
+     Directory containing the kinship file.
 If no kinship matrix is required, set this to NULL.

    --outfile_dir
      Directory for storing the test result output files (not including the file name).